MP Estate Planning UK

 Proof of registration checks and discrepancy reporting continues to tighten

-Since 1 September 2022, obliged entities must ask for proof of registration or an exemption.
-They also look for mismatches with the held trust register.
+Since 1 September 2022, obliged entities — banks, building societies, solicitors, accountants, and financial advisers — must ask for proof of TRS registration or evidence of an exemption before proceeding with business.
+They also compare what you provide against the information held on the trust register.

-If an obliged entity finds material discrepancies, they may have to report them.
-That can slow or stop account openings.
+If an obliged entity finds material discrepancies between your proof document and the information they hold, they may be required to report them to HMRC.
+That can slow or entirely stop account openings, investment transfers, and property transactions.

-“Keeping proof ready avoids delays and shows you act responsibly.”
+“Keeping proof ready avoids delays and shows you are taking your trustee duties seriously.”

 New AEOI registration requirement for certain trusts under CRS/FATCA rules

-For 2025, some FI and trustee‑documented (TDT) arrangements must register for AEOI separately.
-This is different from the trust registration service and has its own deadlines and penalties.
+For 2025, amendments to the International Tax Compliance Regulations mean that some arrangements classified as Financial Institutions (FI) or Trustee-Documented Trusts (TDT) must register for AEOI separately.
+This is a different registration from the Trust Registration Service and carries its own deadlines and penalties.

-We recommend you identify whether you need TRS actions, AEOI actions, or both.
-Build a simple compliance rhythm: check, update, download proof, and store it safely.
+We recommend you identify whether your trust needs TRS actions, AEOI actions, or both.
+Build a simple compliance rhythm: check the register, update where necessary, download a fresh proof document, and store it securely alongside your trust deed and other trust administration records.

 A modern office setting illustrating the concept of HMRC trust updates in a clear and professional manner.
 In the foreground, a diverse group of three business professionals, dressed in smart business attire, are engaged in a discussion around a digital tablet displaying financial graphs and data.
 The middle layer features an elegant wooden conference table with documents and financial reports scattered, enhancing the focus on compliance changes for 2025.
 The background shows a large window with a cityscape view, allowing natural light to fill the room, creating a bright and optimistic atmosphere.
 The scene should convey a sense of urgency and professionalism, with a focus on teamwork and forward-thinking strategies.